-We increased our quarterly cash dividend 6% in December 2021, bringing annual dividends declared to \$1.95 per share.
-The increase represents our 30th consecutive annual dividend rate increase and the 85th consecutive year we have paid cash dividends.
+Dividends declared per common share in 2022 was \$2.06 per share.
+In December 2022 we increased our quarterly cash dividend by 4% to \$0.53 per share, representing our 31st consecutive annual dividend rate increase.
+We have paid cash dividends on our common shares for 86 consecutive years.
 Our outstanding dividend history reflects our long term growth and development, strong cash flows, solid financial position and confidence in our business prospects for the years ahead.